lee-dohm/code-smells/README.md

 > People new to objects usually are reluctant to use small objects for small tasks, such as money classes that combine number and currency, ranges with an upper and a lower, and special strings such as telephone numbers and ZIP codes. <br/>
 > -- *[Refactoring][refactoring]*

 Primitive Obsession is an over-reliance on the built-in simple data types in a language such as integers, floating-point numbers, strings and the like.
-For example, a string can hold an hexadecimal color code such as `C0C0C0`.
+For example, a string can hold a hexadecimal color code such as `C0C0C0`.
 But even a simple `Color` class can help reduce bugs:

 ```ruby
 class Color